 Many athletes regularly use weight lifting as part of their exercise routines but, the risk for injury is usually greater when using heavy weights during exercise, particularly dead lifts and squats.
 Decreasing the amount of weight used or altering the form of certain exercises can help both work-out the muscles and prevent injury.
 For more information, please feel free to ask Dr. Jimenez or contact us at (915) 850-0900.Â

-The information herein on "Weight Lifting and Causes for Back Injury" is not intended to replace a one-on-one relationship with a qualified healthcare professional or licensed physician and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Weight Lifting and Causes for Back Injury" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We provide and present clinical collaboration with specialists from a wide array of disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
-In addition, we provide copies of supporting research studies available to regulatory boards and the public upon request.
+We provide copies of supporting research studies available to regulatory boards and the public upon request.

-We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
+We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.

 We are here to help you and your family.